Herrmandela/child_speech_mBERT_classifier/README.md

 gpu_settings.py.
 The GPU settings can also bee toggled in the individual paradigm files, *binary_one.py*, *multiclass_two.py* and *augmented_three.py*.

-The program then gives you the following options:
+The program then gives you the following options (*see below for explanations*) :

 #### Choice of model: